wesleyboar/DS-User-Guide/user-guide/docs/managingdata/datatransfer.md

 <img alt="Upload Complete" src="../imgs/datadepotbrowser-4.png">

 If you wish to upload a folder, follow the same procedure as above except select **Folder upload: max 25 files**.
 However, be sure that the folder you wish to upload is small than 100 MB and contains fewer than 25 files.
-If the folder you wish to upload exceeds these limits please use one of the large data transfer methods listed in the <a href="../datatransfer">Data Transfer Guide</a> rather than the web interface.
+If the folder you wish to upload exceeds these limits please use one of the large data transfer methods listed in this guide rather than the web interface.